SnakeSolid/java-iddlite/docs/testing.md

 ## What is NOT tested

-- `MermaidExporter` and `IDDPrinter` are output utilities tested implicitly through integration scenarios.
+- `MermaidExporter` is an output utility tested implicitly through integration scenarios.
 Dedicated tests could be added for exact output format validation.
+- `IDDPrinter` has dedicated unit tests for print modes, shared node references, terminal inlining, and formatters, but does not have a snapshot test for exact output format validation.
 - `ConcurrentHashMap`-based factory (not yet implemented) would need concurrency-specific tests.